florisweb/veratio/README.md

 - [x] Option to invite using a link
 - [x] Bug Fix: You can now mention members that have an '@' in their name
 - [x] Bux Fix: When your session expires you will be prompted to login again

+Version 1.2
+Planned features:
+- [x] Tags (Creation, usage, and such)
+- [x] Redesigned permission-system
+- [x] Curtab indicator

+- [x] Escape will now allow you to cancel draging
+- [x] Edit project-title by doubleclicking on it
+- [x] OptionMenu will now go above the inputfield if there isn't enough space underneath

+- [x] Front-end permission-checking
+- [x] Offline-indicator